ydamni/kubernetes-the-iac-way/README.md

 **kubernetes-the-iac-way** is a challenge I set myself after completing [Mumshad](https://github.com/mmumshad)'s version of [kubernetes-the-hard-way](https://github.com/mmumshad/kubernetes-the-hard-way).

-The goal is to deploy "Kubernetes The Hard Way" in one command using Infrastructure as Code (IaC).
+The goal is to deploy "Kubernetes The Hard Way" in **one command** using Infrastructure as Code (IaC).

 The project is based on Vagrant for the creation of nodes (Vagrantfile), and Ansible for the installation of Kubernetes in each node created (playbook.yml).
+It takes only **10 minutes** to deploy.

 Before using this repository, I strongly recommend that those who have never deployed "[Kubernetes The Hard Way](https://github.com/mmumshad/kubernetes-the-hard-way)" give it a try to better understand how Kubernetes works.